-Tern Bay Community Development District is an independent special district that is established pursuant to and governed by the provisions of Chapter 190, Florida Statutes.
+Buckeye Park Community Development District is an independent special district that is established pursuant to and governed by the provisions of Chapter 190, Florida Statutes.
 The District is governed by an elected Board of Supervisors which establishes policy and sets assessment rates.
-The District does not anticipate any material changes for the year ended September 30, 2020.
+Assessment rates for fiscal year 2021 were established to provide for the operations of the District.
+The majority of the assessments levied by the District each year remain uncollected with no other revenue sources available to the District.